sara-nl/clouddocs/vm-scratch-centos.markdown

 1. Prepare the installation
 2. Run the installation
-3. Configure contextualization
+3. Prepare the VM for production
-4. Prepare the VM for production
+4. Configure contextualization

-We will be developing these topics in the following subsections
+We will be developing these topics in the following subsections.

 ## Prepare the installation